gphat/wabisabi/README.md

 [![Build Status](https://travis-ci.org/gphat/wabisabi.svg?branch=master)](https://travis-ci.org/gphat/wabisabi)

-Wabisabi is a Scala [ElasticSearch](http://www.elasticsearch.org/) client that uses the REST API and has no dependency on ElasticSearch itself.
+Wabisabi is a Scala [Elasticearch](http://www.elasticsearch.org/) client that uses the REST API and has no dependency on Elasticsearch itself.
 It is extremely minimal, eschewing any sort of parsing, formatting or other such complication.
 You can [read about why I wrote it if you like](http://onemogin.com/programming/oss/wabisabi-scala-http-client-for-elasticsearch.html).